asv2001/rxjs-loading-operator/README.md

-The `rxjs-loading-operator` enables setting of the loading state.
+The `rxjs-loading-operator` enables setting the loading state.
 You can use it like follows:

 ```typescript
 import { of } from "rxjs";